Partnerships for transformational change

 We want to help lead actions that catalyse large-scale, transformational change across industry sectors.
 Major producer companies and traders have all committed to 'no deforestation' policies, which now cover over 90% of globally traded palm oil.
 The financial sector has also responded by pledging to support sustainable commodity production through the Banking Environment Initiative.
 Commitments such as these have sent a strong signal to the market – and there has been significant movement from growers and traders.

 We know that when we and our peers come together to meet joint commitments, it can create impact.
-The Consumer Goods Forum (CGF) brings together CEOs and senior management from over 400 retailers, manufacturers, service providers and other stakeholders across 70 countries.Dhaval Buch, our Chief Procurement Officer
+The Consumer Goods Forum (CGF) brings together CEOs and senior management from over 400 retailers, manufacturers, service providers and other stakeholders across 70 countries.Dhaval Buch, Chief Procurement Officer

 In 2010, together with other CGF members, we committed to mobilise resources within our business to help achieve zero net deforestation associated with four commodities by 2020: palm oil, soy, paper and board, and beef.
 We have since extended our commitment to our tea businesses and supply chains.